tjmahr/dissertation/docs/11-aim1-introduction.md

-high-level grammatical or semantic cues. @Lew-Williams2007 found that Spanish-acquiring preschoolers can use grammatical gender on determiners (*el* or *la*) to anticipate the word named in a two-object word recognition task. @Borovsky2012 showed that children used semantic information from an agent and a verb (e.g., *the dog chased*) to anticipate a plausible noun (*the cat*).
-The information can also be low-level phonetic variation: We found that English-acquiring toddlers look earlier to a named image when the coarticulatory formant cues on word *the* predicted the noun of the sentence, compared to tokens with neutral coarticulation [@Mahr2015].
+high-level grammatical or semantic cues. @Lew-Williams2007 found that Spanish-acquiring preschoolers can use grammatical gender on determiners (*el* or *la*) to anticipate the word named in a two-object word recognition task. @Borovsky2012 showed that children can use semantic information from an agent and a verb (e.g., *the dog chased*) to anticipate a plausible noun (*the cat*).
+The information can also be low-level phonetic variation: We found that toddlers look earlier to a named image when the coarticulatory formant cues on word *the* predicted the noun of the sentence, compared to tokens with neutral coarticulation [@Mahr2015].

 There is some evidence for lexical competition where children are sensitive to phonological and semantic similarities among words.
-@EllisWeismer2016 showed that toddlers (14–29 months old) looked less reliably to a named image when the onscreen competitor was a semantically related word or perceptually similar image. @Huang2011 presented evidence of cascading semantic-phonological activation in five-year-olds such that for a target word like *log*, children looked more to an indirect phonological competitor like *key* (competing through its activation of *lock*) than they looked to an unrelated image like *carrot*.
+@EllisWeismer2016 showed that toddlers (14–29 months old) look less reliably to a named image when the onscreen competitor was a semantically related word or perceptually similar image. @Huang2011 presented evidence of cascading semantic-phonological activation in five-year-olds such that for a target word like *log*, the children looked more to an indirect phonological competitor like *key* (competing through its activation of *lock*) than they looked to an unrelated image like *carrot*.

 Priming studies also reveal that children are sensitive to phonological similarities among words. @Mani2010 demonstrated